 Serving North King and South Snohomish, counties and the surrounding communities

-A guardian is someone who is appointed by a court to manage the affairs of a person who has been deemed incapacitated.
-A court may deem a person incapacitated if he or she is under the age of eighteen or has demonstrated an inability to either (1) adequately manage property or financial affairs, or (2) adequately provide for nutrition, health, housing, or physical safety.
-See RCW 11.88.010.
-The guardian may be appointed to manage financial affairs only or to manage a different area of someone’s life, like healthcare decisions.
+What is a guardian?
+A guardian is someone who has been appointed by a court to manage the affairs of a person who has been deemed incapacitated.
+A court may deem someone incapacitated if he or she is under the age of eighteen or has demonstrated an inability to either (1) adequately manage property or financial affairs, or (2) adequately provide for nutrition, health, housing, or physical safety.
+(See RCW 11.88.010.)
+The guardian may manage financial affairs only or a different area of someone’s life, like healthcare decisions.

 The link below explains more about guardianships in general.
 If you have specific questions or would like to set up a consultation, give us a call.